twigphp/Twig/doc/tags/extends.rst

 Block Nesting and Scope
 -----------------------

 Blocks can be nested for more complex layouts.
-Per default, blocks have access to variables from outer scopes:
+By default, blocks have access to variables from outer scopes:

 .. code-block:: jinja